greje656/Questions/validation.md

 AiNodeSetFlt(standard_shader, "specular_roughness", roughness);
 AiNodeSetFlt(standard_shader, "metalness", metallic);

-#Brdf validation
+Finally we would tonemap the Arnold linear data with our own tonemapper directly in Stingray which minimized the source of potential deltas between our results and Arnolds.

-Finally we could tonemap the Arnold linear data with our own tonemapper which minimised the source of potential deltas between our results and Arnolds.
+With that at hand we could start to compare renders!

-With that at hand we could start to reason about deltas.
 The first thing we noticed is an excess in reflection intensity for reflections with a large incident angles.
 Arnold supports light path expressions (https://support.solidangle.com/display/A5AFMUG/Introduction+to+Light+Path+Expressions) which made it very easy to identify which term caused the difference between ours and their results.
 In this particular case we quickly identified that we had an energy conservation issue due to a double contribution of the fresnel and diffuse terms:

 The second thing we notice is that different materials treated the fresnel term of metals in two different ways: tinted or untinted: